 - P-glycoprotein (P-gp) inhibitors, such as quinidine

-Dependence is different from addiction.
-In drug dependence, the body has become used to the presence of a drug, so if you stop taking that drug suddenly, you’ll experience predictable symptoms known as withdrawal.
+In drug dependence, the body has become used to the presence of a drug, so if you stop taking that drug suddenly, or if you miss a dose, you may experience predictable symptoms known as withdrawal.

 Withdrawal symptoms include: